taiyih-13/reddit-sentiments/README.md

-# reddit-sentiments
-# Sentiment‑Miner
+# Reddit-Sentiments

-Turn Reddit chatter into a live “mood ring” for the stock market.
+Turn Reddit chatter into a live tracker for the stock market.

 ## What it does